USS General R. L. Howze: Operational history

 General R. L. Howze (AP-134) was laid down under Maritime Commission contract (MC #657) 22 July 1942 by Kaiser Co., Inc., Yard 3, Richmond, California; launched 23 May 1943; sponsored by Mrs. W. C. Gardenshire; acquired by the Navy 31 December 1943; converted to a transport by Matson Navigation Co., San Francisco; and commissioned at San Francisco 7 February 1944.

 After shakedown off San Diego, the transport loaded supplies, embarked troops at San Francisco, and sailed 20 March 1944 for New Guinea.
 General R. L. Howze carried troops to Milne Bay and Lae to support the American buildup of pressure in the southwest Pacific, returning to San Francisco 2 May 1944.
 Subsequently, the ship steamed to Guadalcanal, Manus, Eniwetok, and many other islands as the rising tide of the Navy's amphibious offensive swept toward Japan.
 She carried troops, supplies, and even Japanese prisoners of war on a total of 11 voyages to the combat areas of the Pacific, before returning to San Francisco 15 October 1945, after the Japanese surrender.

 In November, General R. L. Howze steamed to the Philippines to bring home veterans, and sailed 10 January 1946 for England with 3,400 German prisoners.
 After touching at Liverpool 31 January, she brought American troops from Le Havre to New York 16 February, and made a final voyage to France for more returning veterans.
 General R. L. Howze decommissioned at New York 1 April 1946 and was returned to WSA for transfer to the War Department.
 She was placed in reserve in the James River 6 August 1947, and returned to the War Department as an Army Transport in 1948.

+The U.S.A.T.
+General R. L. Howze sailed from Bremerhaven to Boston from 13 to 24 April 1949 carrying hundreds of Displaced Persons from Europe under the Displaced Persons Act of 1948.
+The ship made a similar voyage from Bremerhaven to New York from 22 January to 01 February 1950.